oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ## Summary

-There are two main problems with the current migrations:
+There are several problems with current migrations:

 1. All the policies are in VDSM, are simple and not tunable
 2. There is no way to configure the max incoming migrations; the max outgoing migrations and max bandwidth are set on VDSM side only